 - Make more than 8 at a time.
 Or fewer!

 For example, you can make 24 at a time with Layout 1 and even 32 at a time with Layout 2 for Celtic Solstice.

 - There is no math, so less chance of a mistake.
 All you need to know is the finished size.

-- It works with odd sizes like 1.41, 1.59, 1.86, 2.83.
-(Index of Shapes) This has amazing advantages for designs like Feathered Star because it allows us to use standard size blocks in the center— like the 6 inch Yin Yang above.
+- It works with odd sizes like 1.41, 1.59, 1.86, and 2.83.
+(Index of Shapes) This has amazing advantages for designs like Feathered Star because it allows us to use standard-size blocks in the center— like the 6-inch Yin Yang above.

-- Faster and more accurate than drawing lines on fabric.
+- Faster and more accurate than drawing lines on the fabric.

 - You can use any scraps, not just squares, so it allows you to use fabric more efficiently.